-- Compatibility – The VPN, must, of course, work seamlessly with Windows before making it on to this list.
-But it’s not just working with that matters, I also assess the quality of the app and how easy it is to use.
+- Compatibility: The VPN, must, of course, work seamlessly with Windows before making it onto this list.
+But it’s not just working with Windows that matters, I also assess the quality of the app and how easy it is to use.
 It should be user-friendly but also have additional configuration options for advanced VPN users.

-Windows systems come with built-in support for VPNs, but manual configuration for each individual server is a time consuming process.
+Windows systems come with built-in support for VPNs, but manual configuration for each individual server is a time-consuming process.
 VPN support in Windows provides only a limited selection of supported protocols as well, excluding widely-used open-source protocols such as OpenVPN.
-Nearly every VPN service provides apps for Windows systems and they usually come with a suite of useful security features like kill switches and leak protections.
+Nearly every VPN service provides apps for Windows systems and they usually come with a suite of useful security features like kill switches and leak protection.

 Here’s how to set up a VPN for Windows systems:

 - Choose a VPN that matches your preferences.
 My top recommendation is NordVPN.

 - Navigate to your provider’s website and download the Windows app.

 - Click on the downloaded file to install the app.
 The setup wizard will provide a set of instructions.